imanousar/GitInsightsDB/gitinsights/README.md

 ## Setup

-- Install dependencies on a new venv or your global python environment:
+- Install dependencies on a new virtual environment or your global Python3 environment:
   ```
   pip install -r requirements.txt
   ```
-- Start the database [MySQL Workbench]
+- Start the database [MySQL Workbench] .
-- Login to your local account and then load and run the [GitInsightsDB.sql](https://github.com/imanousar/GitInsightsDB/blob/master/GitInsightsDB.sql) script to create a `gitinsights` database
+- Start your local connection and then load and run the [GitInsightsDB.sql](https://github.com/imanousar/GitInsightsDB/blob/master/GitInsightsDB.sql) script to create the `gitinsights` database.
-- Add the database credentials to the `gitinsights/settings.py` under the database variables section
+- Add the database credentials to the `GitInsightsDB/gitinsights/settings.py` under the database variables section.

  ### Example
  ```python
   DATABASES = {